Sunday, June 17, 2018

 "Planet X: Discovered out beyond Pluto, the mysterious planet was at firs an astronomical curiosity.
 Then calculations indicated that its strange orbit would bring it closer to the sun... at twice the speed any planet could move.
 Wing Nine of the Solar Federation Navy, on its way to investigate the intruding world, encountered a pirate craft armed with unfamiliar weapons, capable of incredible speed, and fleeing toward Planet X. Then more of those strange ships appeared, and the Navy geared up for the first space war.
 But Cadet Bob Griffith stubbornly clung to his belief that Earthman and alien could meet peacefully.
 So, defying orders, he drafted an unstable and spoiled playboy and his space yacht for a last-chance try at stopping Armageddon.
 For if the might of the Federation met the advanced weaponry of the aliens from Planet X, the inevitable clash would surely destroy all life in the solar system!"

 Moon of Mutiny was initially published in 1961 as a juvenile by Holt Rinehart & Winston.
-It was then republished by Del Rey in 1978, and smartly marketed to be an adult title using Ellis as the cover illustrator.
+It was then republished by Del Rey in 1978, and smartly marketed by Lester to be an adult title using Ellis as the cover illustrator.

 "Pure luck had gotten Fred Halpern assigned to fly an emergency mission to the Moon.
 But, once there, he lived under a cloud of distrust and was treated with suspicion by the other members of the exploration team.
 On the harsh and deadly lunar surface, iron discipline was all that kept humans alive--and Fred had been washed out of the Space Academy for disobeying a direct order.
 It wasn't his fault that vital equipment failed and bad luck plagued the expedition--but he was tagged as a jinx and warned to do what he was told and to stay out of trouble.
 So when a spaceship crashed nearby, Fred found himself in a desperate situation.
 He was sure he knew the ship's location and so could rescue the survivors.
 But he was ordered not to try.
 This was his final test: Should he obey orders and let two men die or should he back his own hunch with the one crime unforgivable on the Moon... mutiny!"